-Alcandre ou Les Amazones
+Alcandre ou La Reine des Amazones

-Or Alcandra or The Amazons
+Or Alcandra or The Queen of the Amazons

-Ballet pantomime in three acts and five scenes premiered on 5th June 1903 at the Royal Opera House, London
+Ballet pantomime in three acts and five scenes premiered on 7th June 1909 at the Royal Opera House, London

 Choreography: Richard Hague